Harry Potts: Managerial career

-In December 1972, Potts became manager of Division Two side Blackpool.
-He guided the Seasiders to a seventh-placed finish in the league, while his former club, Burnley, won the championship.
+In December 1972, Potts became manager of Second Division side Blackpool.
+He guided the Seasiders to a seventh-place finish in the league, while his former club, Burnley, won the championship.
 His first full season in charge, 1973–74, almost ended in success.
 After leading Sunderland 1–0 with only seven minutes to go in their final match of the season, the team lost 2–1 and missed out on the third promotion place, which was filled by Carlisle United.
 He was named the division's Manager of the Month for December, and was presented with the award prior to Blackpool's home game with Luton Town on 22 December.

 Potts bought wisely but expensively, most notably on players such as John Evanson, Wyn Davies and Paul Hart.
 The club demanded an instant return of results, and Potts walked a tightrope for the remainder of his Bloomfield Road career.

 By the end of the 1975–76 campaign, chants of "Potts out" began to be heard, and with the team managing to finish only tenth, the board sacked him in May.
-As of 2013, Potts is the joint-ninth (with Ian Holloway) longest serving Blackpool manager in terms of Football League games in charge.
+As of 2013, Potts is the joint-ninth-longest-serving Blackpool manager in terms of Football League games in charge, alongside Ian Holloway.

 Potts was re-hired by Burnley, becoming their chief scout in 1976.
-After a poor start to the season, the Burnley manager Joe Brown was sacked in February (1977) and Potts became manager for the second time.
+After a poor start to the 1976–77 season, manager Joe Brown was sacked in February and Potts became manager for the second time.

-1977 saw Burnley avoid relegation by five points.
+Burnley ended the season in 16th in the Second Division, two points clear of relegation.
 1977–78 saw them finish mid-table and so did 1978–79, a season which saw them win the Anglo-Scottish Cup.
-The following season (1979–80) began badly, and Potts was sacked after 11 winless games.
-Burnley were relegated to Division Three at the end of the season.
+The following season (1979–80) began badly, and Potts was sacked after a run of eleven games without a win.
+Burnley were relegated to the Third Division at the end of the season.